Kalvisan/kalvisan/README.md

 ## Info

 Hi there, I'm Kalvis a developer and robotics enthusiast.
-I am the co-founder of a tech start-up [/KALMARS/](https://kalmars.lv/).
+I am the co-founder of a Latvian tech start-up [/KALMARS/](https://kalmars.lv/).

 - :computer: Our company currently working with 🐼 [Sneakypeer](https://sneakypeer.com/) and other fun projects.
 - :school: I'm currently learning : PWA, Vue.js, Kubernetes.